Topl/BramblDart/README.md

 ## Usage

+# Running the code generator

+Run `dart run build_runner build` in the package directory to generate the missing `.g.dart`generated dart files

 ### Credentials and Wallets
 In order to send transactions on the Topl network, some credentials are required.
 The library supports raw private keys and v1 encrypted key-files.